Wills, Estates, and Trusts

 It is not a legal requirement that a Solicitor draft your Will.
 However, using a DIY Will template purchased from the post office or a stationary shop may result in your loved ones having to deal with an administrative muddle upon your death.
-Our Will Solicitors will ask extensive questions relating to distributing your property and assets, enquiring about matters you may never have thought of – for example, who will look after your pets and how will your social media accounts and websites be dealt with after you die.
+Our Coventry based Will Solicitors will ask extensive questions relating to distributing your property and assets, enquiring about matters you may never have thought of – for example, who will look after your pets and how will your social media accounts and websites be dealt with after you die.
 If you leave these and other matters out of your DIY Will, your loved ones will have to guess your wishes at a time when they are dealing with the stress of your passing.
-By instructing us to draft your Will, you can be confident that every aspect of your estate has been considered and included in the final document.
+By instructing one of our solicitors to draft your Will, you can be confident that every aspect of your estate has been considered and included in the final document.
 This will also negate the risk of your Will being challenged, a situation that can result in an irretrievable breakdown in family relations.

 Why choose us?